Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 - There can occasionally be opportunities for overseas travel, particularly in fashion, for example to accompany buyers to Latin America, East Asia or South East Asia, depending on the product range.
 At senior levels, overseas travel may be required to find new suppliers, select and buy goods or deal with problems with manufacturers.

-Although this profession is open to all graduates, a degree in the following subjects may increase your chances:
+Although this profession is open to all graduates, a degree in the following subjects may increase your chances of finding work:

 - retail management.